Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Methodology

 \subsection{LLM-Driven Environment Simulation}

-To address the challenge posed by the variability in trigger positions and their surrounding content, we introduce \textit{LLM-Driven Environment Simulation (LES)}.
-This approach leverages known webpage layouts and styles, employing large language models to automatically synthesize \textbf{realistic} and \textbf{diverse} training samples that capture authentic contexts.
-Specifically, we define a generation function $G_{LES}$, which outputs a rendered webpage screenshot, a binary mask indicating the location of the trigger image, and contextually relevant user instructions for downstream training.
+We argue that enabling the trigger to generalize across dynamic environments requires training over a large collection of realistic visual environments.
+To address this challenge, we introduce \textit{LLM-Driven Environment Simulation (LES)}.
+LES leverages the generative capabilities of LLMs to automatically synthesize a large number of realistic training samples.
+By systematically varying the trigger’s position and its surrounding visual context during synthesis, LES ensures the optimized trigger learns to remain effective under continuously changing environments.
+Concretely, we define a generation function $G_{LES}$ that outputs a rendered webpage screenshot, a binary mask indicating the trigger location, and a user instruction for downstream training.

-First, to ensure our simulated environments are realistic, we create a high-fidelity HTML template $T$ for each target website.
-We leverage a flagship LLM to parse the live website, preserving its core structural and stylistic components while removing existing content.
-This results in a template that is visually authentic.